 For a given NDF, the amount of fluid filtered or reabsorbed per unit time (fluid flux, or JV) is determined by the permeability of the capillary barrier and by the surface area available for exchange.
 The permeability is usually referred to as the filtration constant (KF), and is determined by the physical properties of the barrier (i.e., size and number of "pores" and the thickness of the barrier).
 For example, fenestrated capillaries have a higher KF than continuous capillaries.
 Furthermore, substances such as histamine, which are released in response to tissue injury or inflammation, increase KF.
 The surface area (A) is related to the length, diameter, and number of capillaries available for exchange.
 The surface area is dynamic in vascular beds such as skeletal muscle where the number of perfused capillaries increase several-fold during exercise.

 To summarize: JV = KF A [(PC − Pi) − σ(πC - πi)]

 The expression in brackets represents the NDF.
 If this is positive, filtration occurs, and if negative, reabsorption occurs.
 At a given NDF, the JV is determined by the product of KF and A.

-In most vascular beds of the body, filtration occurs across the arteriolar end of the capillary and reabsorption occurs across the venular end.
 In general, there is net filtration across capillary beds (i.e., filtration > reabsorption) that is picked up by the lymphatics.
-If an imbalance occurs where net filtration exceeds the capacity of the lymphatics, then edema results.
+If an imbalance occurs in which net filtration exceeds the capacity of the lymphatics, then edema results.
 The kidneys are an exception to these generalizations in that renal glomerular capillaries filter large amounts of fluid along their entire length.
 This results from higher glomerular capillary hydrostatic pressures and higher capillary permeabilities.